OP Financial Group

 The Covid-19 pandemic will cause uncertainty in the amount of impairment loss on receivables and investment income.
 OP Financial Group’s earnings before tax for 2021 are expected to be lower than in 2020.

-All forward-looking statements in this financial statements bulletin expressing the management's expectations, beliefs, estimates, forecasts, projections and assumptions are based on the current view on developments in the economy, and actual results may differ materially from those expressed in the forward-looking statements.
+All forward-looking statements in this Interim Report expressing the management's expectations, beliefs, estimates, forecasts, projections and assumptions are based on the current view on developments in the economy, and actual results may differ materially from those expressed in the forward-looking statements.

-OP Corporate Bank plc and OP Mortgage Bank plc will publish their own financial statements bulletins.
+OP Corporate Bank plc and OP Mortgage Bank plc will publish their own interim reports.

 Financial reporting in 2021

 Helsinki, 28 April 2021

 Timo Ritakallio, President and Group Chief Executive Officer, tel. +358 (0)10 252 4500